 Illy Francis Francis X7.1 Iperespresso Machine – Most Aesthetically Pleasing

 If you want something that looks great on your worktop, this is it.
 The Francis Francis X7.1 was designed by the Italian architect Luca Trazzi, and its curved design makes it stand out from the others on this list.

-It uses illy capsules, which have been designed to have the maximum flavour possible using a special two-stage process (the coffee is infused with water under high pressure, and then emulsifies to create a richer flavour).
+It uses illy capsules, which have been designed to have the maximum flavor possible using a special two-stage process (the coffee is infused with water under high pressure, and then emulsifies to create a richer flavor).